 Yes, virtually all of The Phones Show is shot (video and stills) on a phone.
-In previous times, I've used the Nokia N93, N86, Samsung i8910 HD and N8.
-I now use the Nokia 808 (the Nokia phones have always had by far the best captured audio and video quality).
+In previous times, I've used the Nokia N93, N86, Samsung i8910 HD, N8 and 808 PureView.
+I now also use the Nokia Lumia 1020 (the Nokia phones have always had by far the best captured audio and video quality).
 I wanted to demonstrate how powerful some of these modern devices are in terms of multimedia creation.
 The Show is the proof....

 "Your Show has helped me, how can I help you?"

-In many ways: by spreading the word to your friends and colleagues; by linking to The Phones Show (use http://stevelitchfield.com/) from your blog or web page; by using the small Google ads on these pages; by buying your must-have devices and accessories through Steve's Amazon Store, and, most of all, by making a small donation to help keep the show going.
+In many ways: by spreading the word to your friends and colleagues; by linking to The Phones Show (use http://stevelitchfield.com/) from your blog or web page; by using the small Google ads on these pages; by buying your must-have devices and accessories through Steve's Amazon Store, by asking for a free GiffGaff SIM with free credit, and, most of all, by making a small donation to help keep the show going.